9nut/ukodus/README.md

 Sudoku solver in Go

 I wrote this because I was spending too much time on Sudoku puzzles.
-I reasoned that if I wrote a solver, I would stop being compelled to solved them by hand, since the solution requires the application of the same finite set of strategies.
+I reasoned that if I wrote a solver, I would not be compelled to solve them by hand.
+The solution requires the application of the same finite set of strategies.

 ## build